 (b) the Court is satisfied that the child has sufficient maturity and understanding to give consent.

-52. Authorised officer entitled to have access to child
+52. Access to child by authorised officer while protection order (supervision) in force

 (1) While a protection order (supervision) is in force in respect of a child, an authorised officer may have access to the child at any reasonable time.